department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/research/dot-indicator-convo-guide-for-screen-readers.md

 ## Research goal: Determine the accessibility implications of the dot or badge indicator - 30-45 minutes

-Now I'm going to ask you to open the link I've shared (in Zoom Chat?) and then share your screen with me.
+Now I'm going to ask you to open the [link I've shared (in Zoom Chat)](https://bit.ly/49AMEBs) and then share your screen with me.
 Let me know if you need any help doing that.

 Okay great, I can see your screen.
 Now please navigate to the "sign in" button and enter a username and a password.
 This is just a test, so you can enter anything in these fields.